mrspecht/mrspecht/README.md

 topics accessible and designing learning experiences that drive meaningful results.

-I bring strong communication and interpersonal skills to this work, with a focus on creating inclusive environments that reflect diverse cultural perspectives.
+I bring strong communication and interpersonal skills to my work, with a focus on creating inclusive environments that reflect diverse cultural perspectives.
 My extensive experience with LMS platforms supports successful learning outcomes and ensures smooth delivery in both in-person and online